Away (TV series): Development

 On June 10, 2018, it was announced that Netflix had given the production a series order for a first season consisting of ten episodes.
 The series was created by Andrew Hinderaker, inspired by an Esquire article of the same name by Chris Jones.
-Executive producers are expected to consist of Jason Katims, Matt Reeves, and Adam Kassan.
+Executive producers were expected to be Jason Katims, Matt Reeves, and Adam Kassan.
 Hinderaker was set to serve as a co-executive producer and Rafi Crohn as a co-producer.
-Production companies involved with the series are to include True Jack Productions, 6th & Idaho and Universal Television.
-Michelle Lee, former head of development at True Jack Productions, who was involved with the project's development and sale to Netflix, was expected to be credited as an executive producer on the first episode of the series.
+Production companies involved with the series were to include True Jack Productions, 6th & Idaho, and Universal Television.
+Michelle Lee, former head of development at True Jack Productions, who was involved with the project's development and sale to Netflix, was expected to be credited as an executive producer on the first episode.
 Lee left True Jack Productions in December 2017.
 Jeni Mulein, who joined the production company as the new head of development in April 2018, was set to be credited as co-executive producer on the second through tenth episodes.
-On October 19, 2018, it was reported that Edward Zwick had joined the production as an executive producer and that he would direct the first episode of the series.
+On October 19, 2018, it was reported that Edward Zwick had joined the production as an executive producer and would direct the first episode.

 Scientific consultation

 As with any science fiction production, Away blends real science with futuristic possibilities.
-A notable example is a plot point in Vital Signs in which the astronauts listen intently for a sound boom picked up by a real-life Mars rover called InSight.
+A notable example is a plot point in Vital Signs in which the astronauts listen intently for a sound boom picked up by the real-life Mars rover InSight.
 In 2022 scientists used InSight to listen for the landing of a real spacecraft.

 Casting

 On May 8, 2019, Hilary Swank was cast in a lead role.
 On July 17, 2019, Josh Charles joined the cast in a starring role.
-On August 8, 2019, it was announced Talitha Bateman, Ato Essandoh, Mark Ivanir, Ray Panthaki and Vivian Wu would play lead roles in the series.
+On August 8, 2019, it was announced that Talitha Bateman, Ato Essandoh, Mark Ivanir, Ray Panthaki, and Vivian Wu would play lead roles in the series.